Furniture that's Cozy, Comfortable, and Home-like, yet Practical, Heavy Duty, and Suited for Special Needs

 Ten years after their purchase, we checked with our customers, asking "if there is anything else that you think could be improved about our products,"and heard, "The sectional sofa we purchased from you is still in very good use.
 There have not been any other repairs needed," and they had no suggestions for improvements.
-The autistic person shown was using this sofa for a total of seven years and then 30 days per year after that.
+The autistic young man shown was using this sofa for a total of seven years and then 30 days per year after that.

-Notice that our furniture is guaranteed against structural problems for ten years after purchase (five years in the case of the FineFit model), even when in use at a heavy-use facility.
+Notice that our furniture is guaranteed against structural problems for ten years after purchase, even when in use at a heavy-use facility.
 You will probably not find any other manufacturer that offers anything even remotely close to that.
 We also guarantee that our cushion filling will provide good support for at least ten years after purchase.
 We will pay for shipping components both ways, when repairing or replacing; and we assume responsibility for any damage in transit.
 Note that the usual warranty by our competitors requires packing and shipping a couch frame to the manufacturer or to the supplier's distant warehouse, at customer's expense, before the company then decides whether they will repair it; return shipping is also at customer's expense; damage in transit, always a strong possiblity, is also not the responsibility of the vendor.
-Given the above limitations in our competitors' warranties, the customer should think carefully whether such warranties offer any assurance of worthwhile product support.
+Given the above limitiations in our competitors' warranties, the customer should think carefully about whether such warranties offer any useful protection.

 We can afford to offer an exceptional, outstanding warranty partly because we make the furniture well enough that we almost never hear of problems, and for other reasons also, noted farther down this page.

-In the very few cases of problems that we have heard about, we have sent a new component before receiving a damaged component back, so that there was little or no period during which the product was not still usable.
+In the very few cases of problems that we have heard about, we have had a good-as-new (or additionally-reinforced) replacement component on its way back to the customer within three days after receiving a damaged component back, so that there was only a brief period during which the product was not usable.

 but comfortable enough to permit relaxed exchange of ideas